 - It can brick your device

 - Root and superuser access

 - Update problems

-Related Guide: How to Hard Reset & Factory Reset Lenovo Legion 2 Pro
+Related Guide: Hard Reset & Factory Reset Lenovo Legion 2 Pro

 - Before moving to the steps, fully charge your Lenovo Legion 2 Pro device to avoid any errors in between the process.

 - You need to download and install ADB drivers on your PC.
 If you don’t have drivers, your phone will not be recognized by your computer.

 Steps to Root Lenovo Legion 2 Pro using Magisk